rockthethird/Bible-Study/Diagram Practice.md

 ## Outling

 Main points always come from the indentation.
 There should always be a direct tie to the diagram.
+A means to draw out the points can be to use the first point at each level of indentation (avoid supportive clauses).

+Remember the outline is a tool for the teacher and although it must be grammatically correct there are multiple ways to get there.

 ## Philippians 2:14-18